AKRGames/GoAnimate-2016-Offline/README.md

 Improvement of a major improvement of a GoAPI server wrapper designed to interact with Vyond's Legacy Video Maker.

 ## What stands out to the original Wrapper: Offline
-Um, well, it has Buisness Friendly (and updated branding [and more assets])!
+Um, well, it had Buisness Friendly (and updated branding [and more assets])!

 ### But that's illegal!
 Fuck you, we are pirates and pirates are free.